How to use Reverse Osmosis for Maple Syrup

 Reverse Osmosis Options for Backyard Syrup Makers

-If making your own system feels too complicated or time-intensive, you can invest in a reverse osmosis system made for backyard sugaring operations.
-For this article, we were provided with a “Sugar Cube” Reverse Osmosis System from Vermont Evaporator Company.
-The Sugar cube is an RO system built into a compact ammo box with handles so that you can move it around as needed.
-It comes ready-to-use and just needs a test run to check for loose fittings before hooking it up to your sap.
+The Sugar Cube is an RO system built into a compact ammo box with handles so you can move it around as needed.
+It comes ready to use and needs a test run to check for loose fittings before hooking it up to your sap.

 Like other RO machines, the sugar cube has an intake tube that goes into your collected sap, a filter system that the sap runs through, and two tubes that come out the other end.
-One of those tubes produced clean, clear water, and the other produces highly concentrated sap.
-Put them into two separate buckets and voila, you can cut the water content of your sap by up to 50%.
+One of those tubes produced clean, clear water, and the other produced highly concentrated sap.
+Put them into two separate buckets, and voila, you can cut the water content of your sap by up to 50%.

-Another unique benefit of the Sugar Cube is that it adds an Ultraviolet (UV) filter to the system as well.
-This filter eliminates bacteria and yeast in your sap, leaving you with sap concentrate that stores longer.
-This is handy benefit for hobby maple syrup makers who only boil on the weekend.
-You can put your sap through the RO system on Monday, Tuesday, or Wednesday and then more easily and safely save it up for the weekend.
-If the weather is going to be particularly warm, we can take this smaller amount of sap and pop it in a cooler or the fridge so it doesn’t warm up too much.
+You can put your sap through the RO system on Monday, Tuesday, or Wednesday and save it up for the weekend more easily and safely.
+If the weather is particularly warm, we can take this smaller sap and pop it in a cooler or the fridge so it doesn’t warm up too much.

 Watch our process using the Sugar Cube Reverse Osmosis system on 13 gallons of sap.

-Is a Reverse Osmosis System Worth it for Hobby Syrup Makers?
+Is a reverse osmosis system worth it for Hobby Syrup Makers?

 We think a reverse osmosis system is a great investment for hobby syrup makers IF you are serious about making syrup more than once or twice a year.
 Since most backyard sugar makers use wood to boil their syrup, the savings on fuel by cutting your boiling time in half is huge.
-Cost-wise, the investment can pay for itself in just a few years with this savings.
+Cost-wise, the investment can pay for itself in just a few years with these savings.

 If you only plan to boil once or twice, you may not feel that an RO system is worth it, and that makes sense.
 For you, it is more about the “experience” than the production.
 For us, producing enough syrup to last the full year plus more for gifts is part of our priority.
-We don’t want that syrup to end up costing us more than if we bought it from another sugaring operation.
-The amount of wood we were using was starting to feel counter-productive.

 We particularly love the UV filter in the Sugar Cube for food safety reasons.
 We don’t often have time to boil more than once a week.
 Knowing our sap has been filtered and is safe to use for longer helps us feel better about waiting until the weekend to boil.
 For that reason, it actually makes more sense for a backyard operation.